 As crucial as that ole ticker is, it won’t function correctly without the amount of oxygen it needs.
 And neither will the rest of you.
 So if your heart isn’t oxygenated, it won’t work to oxygenate the rest of your body and vice versa.
 Needless to say, the levels of oxygen in your body are kind of a big deal.
 But measuring that information doesn’t have to be at all.

-To measure the levels of oxygen in the human body, the medical community uses the pulse oximeter.
+To measure the levels of oxygen in the human body, the medical community uses a pulse oximeter.
 Medicine.net shared this in-depth look at pulse oximetry.
 They shared what it is, what it’s about, and why it’s essential.
 Did you know that a beam of red and infrared light passes through your blood, and that’s what measures how much oxygen your blood has in it at that moment?

 One of the best results about pulse oximetry is that your doctor can get a good idea of how much oxygen your body receives in various parts and limbs.
 This analytic tool is used to monitor the levels that affect a myriad of diagnoses and chronic conditions.
 It’s used for so many reasons, including how well a new drug is working.
 It can help to determine if you need extra oxygen on a regular or sporadic basis.
 It can indicate if you stop breathing while you are sleeping.
 Most significantly, it hep to determine if a ventilator is helping sufficiently.